 Test length

+The length of the test strongly correlates to several parameters, namely the

+overall enjoyability of the whole experiment,

+complexity of the task,

+user interface,

+amount of reward,

+user’s ability to understand the task.

+Hence, the overall length of the experiment is a combination of the parameters above.
+Generally, the more the user enjoys the task, the longer the test can last.
+This is strongly related to the key issue of incentives and payment schemes.

-similar to laboratory testing, workers should not be exposed to lengthy tests that induce boredom, fatigue, and disinterest.
+On the other hand, similar to laboratory testing, workers should not be exposed to lengthy tests that induce boredom, fatigue, and disinterest.
 Short durations will favor engagement of the workers with the tasks, thereby favoring reliable executions and commitment.
 Hour-long crowd-based experiments would most likely result in poorly reliable executions and, therefore, outcomes.

 An experimenter should expect data accuracy to decrease with lengthy tests.
 Ideally, tests ought to be short - 5-10 minutes.
 Participants are much less likely to correctly answer a validity check at the end of the experiment than at the beginning.
 Since the enrollment for online crowdsourcing experiments is fast, it is ideal to launch a series of smaller studies.
 The studies could be launched over a series of hours or days.
 An experimenter can adopt different techniques to design their experiment such that test length is minimized.

-One moving an experiment from the lab to a crowdsourcing platform, a pilot test of 20-30 participants will give insight to appropriate study length and data accuracy and reliability.
+Pilot testing

+When designing and executing research, experimenters must perform pilot testing to ensure that the experimental design is answering the questions posed by the researcher.
+As such, experimenters must pilot their crowdsourcing study with 20-30 workers first to get an insight about the appropriate study length, as well as data accuracy and reliability.
+If the accuracy of data decreases with time, experimenters must lessen the number of images rated per image set, shortening the length of the test.

 Source Stimuli

 Content chosen for evaluating image quality via crowdsourcing must cover a wide range of stimuli.
 Experimenters are encouraged to include a large number of images to test with in order to minimize effects of any confounding variables.
 This large collection of images must then be divided into smaller image sets in order to reduce fatigue and boredom.
 Each smaller image set is treated as its own study, reducing the duration of the test and maximizing reliability and quality of data captured.
 The stimuli must be selected in accordance with to the goal of the test and the hypothesis established by the experimenters.
-The deciding factor to the number of images displayed per test should be decided upon based on pilot testing and pilot data analysis to determine data accuracy.
+The deciding factor to the number of images displayed per test must be decided upon based on pilot testing and pilot data analysis to determine data accuracy.
 Also, the short study design lessens the opportunities for technical failures, such as internet connectivity.
 It is recommended that the number of images per test not exceed anywhere between 50-70 images in an IQA study, including validity checks and the overlapping image set.
 However, a pilot is needed to ensure the accurate number of images per test.

 Rating scales

-Experimenters should consider their experimental design and research method when deciding which rating scale to use for an IQA.
-Some of the common rating methods are:
+Experimenters must consider their experimental design and research method when deciding which testing method and rating scale to use.
+The list of standardized subjective test methods and rating scales has been provided in [8] among which, the following two rating methods are recommended.

 Absolute category rating (ACR) method; also known as the single stimuli method.
 This method is a method where a single stimulus is presented to the worker to collect a user rating.
 Stimuli are rated independently from each other.
 The commonly used scale is a five-points rating scale: